Messages | Version française

 Here's a quick summary of the gear you will need to make music seriously in your home studio.
 All elements are not indispensable: you may not need a preamplifier if your audio interface already includes preamps of good quality.
 Concerning speaker monitors and headphones, you can also make a choice, even though these systems are very complementary.
 But it's better to own excellent 200-250 euro headphones rather than a 300-euro cheap pair of monitors.
 The MIDI controller isn't necessary either if you don't intend to use virtual instruments on a regular basis, or if you think about writing your scores with the mouse (which is quite feasible).
 A microphone won't be of any use to you if you don't intend to record any sound source, like your voice.

 You should prefer quality over quantity, in proportion to your budget.
 It's best to be patient and save some money in order to buy the right piece of equipement, rather than spend money on a gear that won't suit you after only a few weeks of usage.
 Compare, find information, read people's opinions in music forums, ask questions, feel motivated about your buy before you go for it.
-Impulse buys are OK for 10-euro t-shirts, but having regrets about a 500-euro equipement is way more difficult to swallow!
+Impulse buys are OK for 10-euro t-shirts, but having second thoughts about a 500-euro equipment is way more difficult to swallow!

 COMPUTER